HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 - direct mapped model
 - set associative model

+CPU and L1  caches form the "core".

 ### Unified L2 Cache

-In addition to the L! caches, there could be a joint L2 cache to serve both L1 caches.
+In addition to the L1 caches, there could be a joint L2 cache to serve both L1 caches.

 - instruction L1 cache requests have priority over L2 data requests
 -

 ### Instruction to manage caches

+- PCA instruction manages the cache flush and deletion.
+Insertion is always done in HW.

 ### Instruction and Data TLBs